 Your customers and prospects are using Airbnb, Uber, Lyft, Netflix, OpenTable, Amazon Prime, Sirius XM, Siri, Alexa, Google Assistant, and Cortana.
 Artificial intelligence, machine learning, chatbots, and voice searches are all on the front burner.

-So the question is: how does your company and your sales team stay relevant?
+So, how do your company and your sales team stay relevant?